kodnin/dotfiles/README.md

 # dotfiles

-These are my dotfiles.
-To retrieve them run:
+To retrieve the dotfiles run:

     $ git clone git@github.com:kodnin/dotfiles.git ~/.dotfiles

-To setup a fresh system (including linking up the dotfiles) run:
+To setup a fresh system with Homebrew packages and linkup the dotfiles run:

-    $ cd ~/.dotfiles
+    $ cd ~/.dotfiles && bin/setup
-    $ bin/setup

-To exclusively linkup the dotfiles run:
+To solely linkup the dotfiles run:

-    $ cd ~/.dotfiles
+    $ cd ~/.dotfiles && bin/linkup
-    $ bin/linkup